Bamboo-Forest-Rain/SEPTA-Debunched-App/notes/Archive/model-workflow.md

 ### Steps

 - **Model selection**
-  - Select a model and associated variables based on Yihong's work
+  - Select a model based on Yihong's work
   - Tools: R

 - **Training data preparation**
   - Based on requirements of the selected model, prepare clean training dataset and save it as training-deploy.gzip in the repo
-  - Tools: Python
+  - Tools: Python/R

 - **Model training**
   - Train different models N stops ahead
   - Tools: Python

 - **Model serialization**
-  - Serialize the models and store it in Google Cloud Storage
+  - Serialize the models and store it in the repo
-  - Tools: Python, Google Cloud Storage
+  - Tools: Python

 ## Step 3: Caching Real-Time Data from Transit View API